Pihlajamäki

-Pihlajamäki (Finnish), Rönnbacka (Swedish) is a northern-central quarter in Helsinki, the capital of Finland.
+Pihlajamäki (Finnish), Rönnbacka (Swedish) is a north-central quarter in Helsinki, the capital of Finland.
 It is part of the Malmi neighbourhood and the Latokartano district.

 Architecture

-Pihlajamäki is an important site for modern Finnish architecture, and it is the first of Helsinki's suburbs built in the 1960s that was conserved en bloc with a town plan.
+Pihlajamäki is an important site for modern Finnish architecture, and was the first of Helsinki's suburbs built in the 1960s that was conserved en bloc with a town plan.
 The architecture of the suburb is unassuming, but there is a distinct polarity in the buildings and surrounding scenery, which creates rich nuances.

 Aerial view of Pihlajamäki in 2009.